Shilish/Image-Sharpening-Tool/README.md

 A GUI Interface that allows a user to sharpen any given image with minimal effort.

 #### How to use:
+- Install requirements.txt: `pip install -r requirements.txt`.
-- Run the python file (*Front End.py*) located in the 'Front End' folder.
+- Run the python file (*FrontEnd.py*) located in the 'FrontEnd' folder.
 - The rest should be self explanatory.